Meet the Scholars

 What is the Grey Towers Scholar-in-Residence program?

-The USDA Forest Service, Grey Towers National Historic Site, and the Grey Towers Heritage Association welcome applications for a one-to four week writing retreat and residency at Grey Towers National Historic Site in Milford, PA.
 Professional historians and graduate students with a research project on the Pinchot family, the USDA Forest Service, or conservation history, are invited to apply for the opportunity to reside at Gifford Pinchot’s ancestral home, immersing themselves in the site where Pinchot gained the inspiration to write, legislate, and tirelessly work on behalf of forest conservation.
-Grey Towers offers recipients an idyllic setting for research and writing with few distractions which will inspire new directions and ideas on conservation and the Forest Service while speeding completion of their work.

 Chair